 - Append a space followed by -incognito keyword after the double quotes.
 So the Target would then modify to:

 "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" -incognito

 From now on, whenever you launch Chrome via this shortcut, it will always launch in Safe Mode.
 However, if you wish to revert this change at any point in time, then remove the -incognito word from the end of the Target field.

-In this regard, manually disabling each installed add-ons might take ages.
+In this regard, manually disabling each installed add-on might take ages.
 This is where the Safe Mode functionality would come in handy.
 Add to it that it also provides a secure browsing experience, and we couldn’t have asked for more.

-What are your views on the chrome browser safe mode?
+What are your views on the Chrome browser safe mode?
 Do let us know in the comments section below.

 Lastly, if you've any thoughts or feedback on How to Open Chrome in Safe Mode/Incognito Browsing, then feel free to drop in below comment box.
 You can also report the outdated information.